alienator88/Pearcleaner/README.md

 Much appreciation to [Freemacsoft's AppCleaner](https://freemacsoft.net/appcleaner/) and [Sun Knudsen's app-cleaner script](https://sunknudsen.com/privacy-guides/how-to-clean-uninstall-macos-apps-using-appcleaner-open-source-alternative)

-## Try my other apps
+## Some of my apps

+[Pearcleaner](https://github.com/alienator88/Pearcleaner) - An opensource app cleaner with privacy in mind

+[Sentinel](https://github.com/alienator88/Sentinel) - A GUI for controlling gatekeeper status on your mac

 [Viz](https://github.com/alienator88/Viz) - Utility for extracting text from images, videos, qr/barcodes

-[Sentinel](https://github.com/alienator88/Sentinel) - A GUI for controlling gatekeeper status on your mac

 [McBrew](https://github.com/alienator88/McBrew) - A GUI for managing your homebrew